ksu-cs-textbooks/cis580/content/04-collisions/02-collision-shapes.md

 ```

 ### Point on Circle Collisions
 To determine if a point and circle collide is a degenerate case of circle on circle collision where one circle has a radius of 0.
-THus:
+Thus:

 {{< math >}}$$
 r >= \sqrt{(x_c - x_p)^2 + (y_c - y_p)^2} \quad \text{collision}